turingschool/front-end-curriculum/lessons/module-1/html-1.md

 * `ul` and `ol`
 * `div`

+Use these tags to recreate the following design.
+Only use HTML for this exercise.

 ![Alien Paper](/assets/images/alien-paper.png)

 <p data-height="300" data-theme-id="26495" data-slug-hash="oYePxJ" data-default-tab="html,result" data-user="turing" data-embed-version="2" data-pen-title="Blank" data-editable="true" class="codepen">See the Pen <a href="http://codepen.io/team/turing/pen/oYePxJ/">Blank</a> by Turing School of Software and Design (<a href="http://codepen.io/turing">@turing</a>) on <a href="http://codepen.io">CodePen</a>.</p>